-With GA, you can track where the users are going on your website, how long do they stay on your website, and what is the bounce rate (the percent of users exit your site on the first visit).
+With GA, you can track where the users are going on your website, how long do they stay on your website, and what is the bounce rate (the per cent of users exit your site on the first visit).
 By using this information, you can decrease the bounce rate and increase your page views.

 4) Cache (WP Rocket)

 WP Rocket is a caching and performance optimization plugin to improve the loading speed of WordPress websites.
 But what is ‘cache’ you may ask?
-Pronounced like the physical form of money (cash), cache is a high-speed access area that can be a reserved section of main memory or on a storage device.
-In relation to your Internet browser, cache is a temporary storage area where website data is stored.
+Pronounced like the physical form of money (cash), the cache is a high-speed access area that can be a reserved section of main memory or on a storage device.
+In relation to your Internet browser, the cache is a temporary storage area where website data is stored.
 By caching this data, the web browser can improve performance by loading data from your disk, instead of the Internet, if it is ever needed again.